 The DockATot may have saved me.
 You see, like so many sleep deprived parents, I was desperate for a full night’s sleep.
-I wanted to sleep and stay asleep for any amount of time longer than 3 hours.
+Like so many innocent parents plagued by the 4 month sleep regression, I wanted to sleep and stay asleep for any amount of time longer than 3 hours.
 Jackson just did not like to sleep.
 Nurse?
 He liked that.
 He would have nights where he was waking up every two hours, like a newborn, at 15 months old.
 To say I was tired…. well, that felt like an understatement.
 I was exhausted.

 Enter in the DockATot.
 If you’re unfamiliar with the DockATot- it’s a breathable, multi-functional pillow for babies and toddlers.
 It comes in two sizes: The Deluxe is for babies 0-9 months and Grand is for babies and toddlers over 9 months old.
 It was designed to mimic the womb and offer a snuggly safe place for babies to sleep.
 While most families use it while traveling or for safe co-sleeping, it can also be used when transitioning a child into their own bed.
 The air-permeable sides offer security for both parents and child as they can act as a bed rail.

 I had seen people rave over them.
 This huge pillow for babies and toddlers….
 It was supposed to help him sleep through the night.
 But the cost?!
 Over $200 for a pregnancy look-a-like pillow for a toddler.
 Ugh.
 I needed sleep.
 I needed him to sleep.
 So I bit the bullet.
 I contacted DockATot and they sent me a coupon code to use to help me purchase the DockATot Grand- the DockATot for infants and toddlers over 9 months old.
 Guess what happened next…..